August 13, 2020

-Becken modernises historic residential and commercial building in Westerland (Sylt) and wins Rossmann as a tenant
+Becken modernizes historic residential and commercial building in Westerland (Sylt) and wins Rossmann as a tenant

-• Renovation and modernisation of the historic main building and construction of an extension
+- Renovation and modernization of the historic main building and construction of an extension

-• Special process protects groundwater during the construction of excavation pits
+- Special process conserves groundwater during excavation work

-Hamburg, August 13, 2020: The real estate company Becken, specialist for the development and realisation as well as the long-term asset and investment management of commercial and residential properties, has won the Rossmann drugstore chain for its project development Wilhelm in Westerland as future tenant of the 720 square metre commercial area.
-The existing historic residential and commercial building at Wilhelmstraße 2 in Westerland (Sylt) will be extensively renovated and extended by October 2021.
-In addition to the commercial space on the ground floor, 23 apartments with a total of 992 square meters will be made available throughout the entire ensemble.
+Hamburg, 13 August 2020: The real estate company Becken, a specialist in the development, realization and long-term asset and investment management of commercial and residential properties, has secured the drugstore chain Rossmann as the future tenant of the 720 square meters of commercial space for its Wilhelm project development in Westerland.
+The existing historic residential and commercial building at Wilhelmstrasse 2 in Westerland (Sylt) will be extensively renovated by October 2021 and an extension will be added.
+In addition to the commercial space on the first floor, 23 apartments covering a total of 992 square meters will be made available throughout the ensemble.

-Jens Hogekamp, Managing Director of Becken Asset Management GmbH, says: "We have succeeded in binding Rossmann to the property with a long-term tenancy agreement of 10 years.
-This means that we have already taken an important step in the repositioning of the existing property".
+Jens Hogekamp, Managing Director of Becken Asset Management GmbH, says: "We have succeeded in binding Rossmann to the property with a long-term lease of 10 years.
+This means that we have already taken an important step in repositioning the existing property."
 Rossmann will take over the space on October 1, 2021.
-The historic main building will be renovated, modernized and its facade will be restored to a representative appearance in accordance with the facade design of the period of construction.
-The property will be extended by a two-part new building in alignment with the pedestrian street in Wilhelmstraße.
-The result is a complete ensemble that fits in with the surrounding buildings in terms of urban development.
+The historic main building will be renovated, modernized and its façade will be restored in a representative manner based on the original façade design.
+The property will be extended by a new two-storey building facing the pedestrian street on Wilhelmstrasse.
+The result is an overall ensemble that fits in with the scale of the surrounding buildings.

-Marc Holzhausen, member of the management board of Becken Development GmbH, says: "The special challenge in the construction of the excavation pit is the high groundwater level.
-As the groundwater on Sylt is also needed for drinking water production and is therefore very precious, we decided to use a groundwater-saving process.
-With conventional methods, large quantities of potential drinking water would be lost by lowering the groundwater level".
-In order to conserve this resource, Becken will construct the excavation pit using a cost-intensive watertight excavation pit enclosure including a watertight excavation pit bottom.
-With this method, pumping out the groundwater is no longer necessary.
+Marc Holzhausen, member of the management board of Becken Development GmbH, says: "The particular challenge in constructing the excavation pit is the high groundwater level.
+As the groundwater on Sylt is also needed for drinking water production and is therefore very precious, we decided to use a groundwater-conserving method.
+With conventional methods, large quantities of potential drinking water would be lost by lowering the groundwater level."
+To conserve this resource, Becken will construct the excavation pit using a cost-intensive watertight excavation pit enclosure including a watertight excavation pit base.
+This method eliminates the need to pump out the groundwater.

-Becken had already acquired the property from HypoVereinsbank in March 2019.
-The approximately 1,237 square metre building plot is located in the immediate centre of Westerland and borders on the pedestrian zone in Wilhelmstraße to the north and Maybachstraße to the west.
+Becken acquired the property from HypoVereinsbank back in March 2019.
+The building plot of around 1,237 square meters is located in the immediate center of Westerland and borders the pedestrian zone in Wilhelmstrasse to the north and Maybachstrasse to the west.

 Esplanade 41